 Travel scams carry another danger, apart from losing your money: identity theft.
 Your identity has now been compromised.
 The scammers will have all the information they need to impersonate you until you realize what has happened and cancel your credit card, have your passport invalidated and change your ID, a process that can take valuable time to complete.
 In the meanwhile, there is virtually no limit to the damage the scammers may be doing to compromise you and your credit history that may take years to expunge from the record.

-If you think you have been victimized by a travel prize scam, consult with our fund recovery experts at MyChargeBack.
+If you think you’ve been the victim of a travel prize scam, contact the fund recovery experts at MyChargeBack.